harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-06-24 Tue: Catch up with aerodrome/hyperliquid backtest so far and review of Aaron's strategy for adding options position.
+Continued debugging verifying EIP signature is correct and doesn't seem to be region restriction.

 2025-06-23 Mon: Compiled list of options trading platforms.
 Further tried debugging the derive API issue, indeed the internal error still persists, nudged the derive team again for support.

 ---